SUNRUSE/SprigganTS/README.md

 ##### Sounds

 Short sound effects which are played as "fire-and-forget".
-Loaded at start-up, or after the first tap on mobile devices due to browser restrictions.
+Loaded on-demand; may only start playing after a delay, or not at all if cannot be loaded.
+If played from startup, mobile devices will not play until the user taps due to browser restrictions.

 ##### Music